abentleym/ECE-4180-Final-Project/README.md

   - Building
     - Download the files to a directory and open terminal in that directory
     - ``` ./build ... ```
+  - Running the Program
+    - In the same directory
     - ``` ./dkfd.cpp ```

 # Demo Video